diegoclair/diegoclair/README.md

 - 💻 &nbsp; I'm passionate about learning and programming.
 - 📚 &nbsp; Learning about Microservices, CI/CD, Docker, Kubernetes, Cloud and software architecture.
 - 💙 &nbsp; In love with golang language.
 - 📫 &nbsp; Please do not hesitate to contact me.
+- 🚀 &nbsp; Created an open source project [goswag](https://github.com/diegoclair/goswag)

 ##